exercism/common-lisp/exercises/concept/larrys-winning-checker/.docs/hints.md

 ## 4. In a row

-- The arguments of `aref` (for a two dimensional array) are "column" and "row"
+- The arguments of `aref` (for a two dimensional array) are "row" and "column".

 ## 5. In a column

-- The arguments of `aref` (for a two dimensional array) are "column" and "row"
+- The arguments of `aref` (for a two dimensional array) are "row" and "column".